GuidesSession Workflow

 • Updates CLAUDE.md with current status

-• Creates/syncs any new Records
+• Creates any new Records

 • Commits changes